vipersfly23/Lab4_ECE382/README.md

 ###Conclusions/Lessons Learned
   In conclusion the program was a success.
-Subroutines were used where neccessary and understanding of clean and maintable was enforced. there aren't just numbers for the if and else statements but clear variable definition
+Subroutines were used where neccessary and understanding of clean and maintable was enforced.
+There aren't just numbers for the if and else statements but clear variable definition.
+The code is easy to follow.

 ####Documentation:
   I used the ECE382.com website to access lab information and used the website to obtain the instruction sheet for the assembly language.
-I received helped from Taylor Bodin on how to use the data analyzer and what to look for on the display.
-Erica Lewondski helped me set up the pins for the data analyzer and the MSP430.
-Dustin Weisner explained the two tables and the purpose of the two tables in the lab.
+I referenced the code from lecture 22 and built my code from the given nokia.asm and lec22.c files.
+I referenced stackoverflow.com on how to to exit a c program (exit(0)).